Call 112

 - If the situation worsens or improves, call back to the emergency centre to report this.

-In large-scale disasters, several people call the emergency centres.
+In large-scale disasters, several people call the emergency centres at the same time.
 The operator will only ask you for additional useful information.
 If you do not have any more information, you may hang up when the operator says so.
 This way, the telephone lines in the emergency centres are free again sooner so that other calls can be taken.

 If you have accidentally called an emergency number, do not hang up but tell the operator that everything is fine.
 This way, the operator is assured that it is not an emergency.